haaboo/good-practices-and-collaboration/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Computers are now essential in all branches of science.
-We use computers to collect, analyze, and store data, to collaborate, and to write manuscripts.
-Yet most researchers are never taught the equivalent of basic lab skills for research computing.

 This lesson covers a set of good computing practices that **every** researcher can adopt, regardless of computational skill.
 Informally, it teaches how to not lose your stuff, and generally how to be more efficient.